tohazavt78/rsschool-cv/cv.md

 - Telegram: @Toha1314

 ## About Myself:
-- i am 19 years old.
+- I am 19 years old.
 I am a student.
 I am always in search of new discoveries and knowledge, which is why I became interested in programming.
 My goal is to have enough knowledge to create something useful for people, something that can make life easier for everyone.
 Speaking of my strengths, I want to say that I learn quickly, work well in a team, and am always focused on the task.

 ## Skills:
 - HTML